Mahdisahar/Responsive-Food-page/README.md

-This website shows how to make Hamburger button and how to make a responsive website to all mobile devices
+This website shows how to make Hamburger button and how to make a responsive website in all mobile devices and how to use grid and flex options